ljw20180420/rearr/README.md

 # TODO
 ```[tasklist]
+- [ ] use fileext in tempfile
+- [ ] write all proxy value in proxy$val form
+- [ ] shiny add description
+- [ ] shiny display pdf in iframe tag
+- [ ] fix shiny second execution bug
+- [ ] get rid of pre-compose-up.sh
+- [ ] push images to atomhub
+- [ ] put each image in a folder
+- [ ] add benchmark for SIQ: https://github.com/RobinVanSchendel/SIQ
 - [ ] convert alg to sam
 - [ ] use iframe output for diffloopAnalysis(Pair)
 - [ ] add shiny python to nginx server